andresmontoyab/Spring/spring-cloud/README.md

 ## Setup Port Dynamically

-With the Eureka and Ribbon configurations we don't need to harcoded the instances in where the application are running, eureka is always going to tell where instances are up, but so far we are starting up the instances with harcoded ports, in order to set those port dynamically we can follow the next steps:
+With Eureka and Ribbon configurations we don't need to harcoded the instances in our application properties, eureka is always going to know what instances are up, but so far we are starting up the instances with harcoded ports, in order to set those port dynamically we can follow the next steps:

 1. In our application properties set de port properties as random